strainer/fancy/readme.md

 Fancy - Physics
 ===============

-Fancy is a physics computing project developed with fanciful ideas of creating a programmatic sense of *fantasy* for the virtual minds of the coming AI revolution...
+Fancy is a physics computing project developed with fanciful ideas of creating a programmatic sense of *fantasy* for the virtual minds of the coming AI revolution.  :performing_arts:

 To this end a general purpose physics engine is under developement and is tested on some basic examples in a [Web Demo](http://strainer.github.io/fancy/).

 The physics engine currently involves:
 * Up to 64 thousand objects
 * Interactions include:
-* * Point & cloud gravitational and quasi-electrostatic accelerations
+  * Point & cloud gravitational and quasi-electrostatic accelerations
-* * Drag & pressure effects between close neighbour objects (involving precise collision detection).
+  * Drag & pressure effects between close neighbour objects (involving precise collision detection).
 * Model accuracy and stability is maximised with a refined adjustment of velocity data to fit integration timestamp related to the basic 'verlet integration' velocity adjusment.
 * An efficient R-tree class spatial index is created and maintained for optimising most object interactions.